L34N07/PATnav/README.md

 ```

 Make sure the system has Python and its dependencies (like `pyodbc`)
 installed, as the packaged app spawns `script.py` at runtime.
+When
+packaged, `script.py` is unpacked into the `resources/app.asar.unpacked`
+directory so Electron can run it.

 The Electron window will load the Vite development server.